Snøhetta launches Le Monde HQ Sketchbooks

 To celebrate the fifth anniversary of Le Monde's headquarters in Paris, Snøhetta has released the Le Monde HQ Sketchbooks, an artistic documentation of the building's construction by French artist Frédéric Chaume.

-Between 2017 and 2020, Chaume visited the site over 250 times, capturing the evolution of the building through a series of hand-drawn sketches and engravings.
+Between 2017 and 2020, Chaume visited the site over 250 times, capturing the building's evolution through a series of hand-drawn sketches and engravings.
 His work offers a unique, artistic perspective on the construction process, highlighting moments rich in human activity and urban transformation.

-The book features a curated selection of 232 artworks and was designed and published by Snøhetta to commemorate the building's milestone.
-It reflects the vision of investor and chairman of the board, Pierre Bergé, who emphasized the importance of preserving the project's cultural legacy beyond mere technical documentation.
+The book features a curated selection of 232 artworks and was designed and published by Snøhetta Books to commemorate the building's milestone.
+It reflects the vision of Le Monde's chairman of the board, Pierre Bergé, who emphasized the importance of preserving the project's cultural legacy beyond mere technical documentation.

-Designed by Snøhetta in collaboration with SRA Architectes, the headquarters was completed in 2020 and currently houses 1,600 employees of the Le Monde Group.
-The building's arch-shaped structure, semi-transparent façade, and open public plaza embody a commitment to openness and civic engagement.
+Designed by Snøhetta in collaboration with SRA Architectes, the headquarters was completed in 2020 and united 1,600 employees of the Le Monde Group.
+The building's arch-shaped structure, open public plaza, and semi-transparent façade embody a commitment to openness and civic engagement.

 Photos by OiOiOi